SUMMIT AGENDA

 In recognition of her achievements, Barrett was named to PR Week’s inaugural “40 Under 40” list.
 She joined Joele Frank from Abernathy MacGregor Frank.
 Earlier she worked for Kirby McInerney & Squire and served in the office of Congressman Bob Goodlatte.
 She received a BA from the University of Virginia, where she also attended the University’s McIntire Institute for Business.

-- Nels Hansen, Partner, White & Case
+- Tom Matthews (moderator), Partner, White & Case LLP

 -